Farewell Discourse

-In the final part of the discourse (John 17:1-26) Jesus prays for his followers and the coming Church.
+In the final part of the discourse (John 17:1-26) Jesus prays for his followers.
 This is the longest prayer of Jesus in any of the gospels, and is known as the Farewell Prayer or the High Priestly Prayer.
 The key themes of the prayer are the glorification of the Father and petitions for the unity of the disciples through love.
 Jesus prays to the Father that his followers "may all be one as we are one" and that "the love with which you love me may be in them, and I in them".

 Structure and overview

-Although chapters 13 to 17 of John may be viewed as a larger, monolithic unit, most of chapter 13 may be viewed as a preparation for the farewell, and the farewell prayer in chapter 17 as its conclusion.
+Although chapters 13 to 17 of John may be viewed as a larger unit, most of chapter 13 may be viewed as a preparation for the farewell, and the farewell prayer in chapter 17 as its conclusion.

 The discourse is preceded by 13:31–38 (just after Judas leaves the last supper), in which Jesus gives the remaining eleven disciples the New Commandment to "love one another" and predicts Peter's denial of knowing him during his upcoming crucifixion.
-The discourse starts after the literal cleansing (washing of feet) and the figurative cleansing of the community of disciples via the departure of Judas.

 The discourse may be separated into four components: